Citizens in a State: History

 In his 1999 book, A Socioeconomic Program for Lebanon, Nahas discussed Lebanon's conflicts and financial problems.
 He proposed an action plan that would acknowledge issues faced by the Lebanese people and outlined actionable steps to improve their financial and political situation.
 The book was the first political and economic analysis of Lebanon's crisis and made suggestions for a progressive system that prioritized the improvement of the living conditions of the country's citizens.

 According to Nahas, the laws issued after 1994 were a series of mistakes resulting in corruption that benefited the political class and its cronies.
 In 2014, Nahas stated that the entire political system needed change, and that the Taif Agreement was not an actual reform that benefits members of the society who followed it.
 Therefore, the party took it upon itself to represent the whole Lebanese society without discrimination to formulate a societal project that would contribute to saving the regional communities and not only the Lebanese population.
 The party blames the government for abandoning its citizens to religious and public institutions and special economic commissions that are playing the roles of the public institutions and are free from control, accountability, and monitoring.

-In the 2022 Lebanese General elections, Citizens in a State (MMFD) hosted candidates in every electoral district in Lebanon in lists called "Qadreen" (Capable) lead by Charbel Nahas of Beirut I. The coalition presented around 60 candidates with some allying with the LCP and other independents of the 17 October revolution.
+In the 2022 Lebanese General elections, Citizens in a State (MMFD) hosted candidates in every electoral district in Lebanon in lists called "Qadreen" (Capable) led by Charbel Nahas of Beirut I. The coalition presented around 60 candidates with some allying with the LCP and other independents of the 17 October revolution.
 None of their candidates or lists won enough votes to gain a seat.